Associate Professor of Folklore/Ethnology at the University of Iceland 2005-

 In 1993 Margry entered academia and became director of a long term project on Dutch pilgrimage culture at the Meertens Institute and published the four volume set Bedevaartplaatsen in Nederland (1996-2004).
 Meanwhile, in 2000, he defended his historical-ethnological dissertation on the conflicts between Catholics and Protestants in 19th century Holland over religious rituals in public.
 In 2000-2001 he was based in Rome and did research on modern network relations regarding apparitional cults in Italy and Europe.
 During the period 2001- 2004 he was Director of the Department of Ethnology and member of the Management Team of the Meertens Institute.
 In 2011 was guest professor Religious Life at the University of Leuven in Belgium.
-At the moment he is senior researcher Religious Culture.
+In 2013 he was appointed professor of European Ethnology at the University of Amsterdam.
+Next to this position he works as senior researcher Religious Culture at the Meertens Institute.
 His research focuses on modern and contemporary religious cultures in Europe, with a specific interest in pilgrimage and sanctity; new forms of religiosity; healing; rituals; he also works on memorialisation, cultural memory and (intangible) heritage.
 Some recent publications:

 - Peter Jan Margry and Cristina Sánchez Carretero (eds), Grassroots Memorials: The Politics of Memorializing Traumatic Death (New York: Berghahn, 2011)